What can I help you with?

 Copied!

-The L4T Compute Assist is a container on NGC which isolates the iGPU stack in order to enable iGPU compute on the developer kits configured for dGPU.
+The L4T Compute Assist is a container on NGC which isolates the iGPU stack by containing the L4T BSP packages in order to enable iGPU compute on the developer kits configured for dGPU.
 Other applications can run concurrently on the dGPU, natively or in another container.

 Attention